You might well be the one and only

 However, beating the slacker in us is constant work with many pitfalls and failures to happen pretty certainly.
 Nature had billions of years to properly set us up for this so don’t be surprised if you fail many times.

 Failure manifests itself in countless little ways.
 When you overeat – especially when the mirror tells you that you should not – you are a slacker.
 When you cheat at the crosswords you are a slacker.
-When you don’t push your relationship with your significant other to be the best it could possibly be or let your kids grow nasty habits, you are a slacker.
-Complete this list to your leisure.
+When you don’t push your relationship with your significant other to be the best it could be or let your kids grow nasty habits, you are a slacker.
+Complete this list at your leisure.
 Be very specific here as writing down what’s wrong in our lives is a powerful step to getting tackled.

 And yes, if you don’t follow on to make your great idea real, you are a slacker – each time you have given in to the natural urge in us to lie low and let go.
 We all are slackers every day with countless little (and sometimes big) situations.
-The trick is to not let it overwhelm you completely and don’t be discouraged if you fail again after is has started to work you.
-Just stand up, dust yourself off and move on.
+The trick is to not let it overwhelm you completely and don’t be discouraged if you fail again after it has started to work for you.
+Just stand up, dust yourself off, and move on.

 But it’s not only slack.
 It’s also a strong dose of self-doubt.